deltachat/deltachat-pages/nb/help.md

 - If a little **padlock** is shown beside a message, this implies that the message is end-to-end-encrypted _and_ is sent from the given sender _and_ your answer will be end-to-end-encrypted as well.

-- If there is **no padlock**, the message is usually transport encrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.
+- If there is **no padlock**, the message is usually transported unencrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.

 ## Hvordan kan jeg bekrefte avsenderen?

 Brukerprofilen viser litt ekstra informasjon:

-- You can tap "QR Invite code" on Android and then use the "scan QR" code button on another device to scan this code.
+- You can tap "QR Invite code" on Android and then use the "scan QR code" button on another device to scan this code.
 If both devices are online they will introduce a chat channel with each other (if it doesn't exist already) and also the encryption keys will be verified.